mdn/content/files/en-us/web/accessibility/aria/roles/progressbar_role/index.md

 - If [`aria-valuemin`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-valuemin) is missing or not a number, it defaults to `0` (zero).
 - If [`aria-valuemax`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-valuemax) is missing or not a number, it defaults to `100`.
-- The `aria-valuemin` and `aria-valuemax` properties only need to be set for the progressbar role when the progress bar's minimum is not 0 or the maximum value is not 100.
+- The `aria-valuemin` and `aria-valuemax` properties only need to be set for the `progressbar` role when the progress bar's minimum is not `0` or the maximum value is not `100`.
 - The readonly [`aria-valuenow`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-valuenow) should be provided and updated unless the value is `indeterminate`, in which case don't include the attribute.
 If set, make sure the `aria-valuenow` value is between the minimum and maximum values, inclusive.

 If the `progressbar` role is applied to an HTML {{HTMLElement('progress')}} element, the accessible name can come from the associated {{HTMLElement('label')}}.
 Otherwise use [`aria-labelledby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby) if a visible label is present or  [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) if a visible label is not present.